 one-and-a-half days for some people.
 Include more of this healthy vitamin

-with vitamin C, such as some cereals.
+C, such as some cereals.

 Garlic and onions have long been touted as immune boosters.
 In a double-blind study published